-"I think it's as good a plan as any," Touchstone
+"I think it's as good a plan as any," Touchstone said, unexpectedly.

-said, unexpectedly.
 He hesitated, then added, "Though I am afraid."

 "So am I," whispered Sabriel.
 "But if it's a sunny day tomorrow, we will go there."

 "Yes," said Touchstone.
 "Before we grow too afraid."

+chapter xx

-322 chapter xx quarter of Belisaere proved to be a more difficult business than entering it, particularly through the northern archway, which led out to a long-abandoned street of derelict houses, winding their way up towards the northern hills of the city.
+Leaving the safe, aqueduct-bounded quarter of Belisaere proved to be a more difficult business than entering it, particularly through the northern archway, which led out to a long-abandoned street of derelict houses, winding their way up towards the northern hills of the city.